bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

-    fallbackFeatures?: string[]; // Enable these features if unable to contact bucket.co timeoutMs?: number; // Timeout for fetching features staleWhileRevalidate?: boolean; // Revalidate in the background when cached features turn stale to avoid latency in the UI
+    fallbackFeatures?: string[]; // Enable these features if unable to contact bucket.co timeoutMs?: number; // Timeout for fetching features staleWhileRevalidate?: boolean; // Revalidate in the background when cached features turn stale to avoid latency in the UI staleTimeMs?: // at initialization time features are loaded from the cache unless they have gone stale.
+Defaults to 0 which means the cache is disabled.
+Increase in the case of a non-SPA. expireTimeMs?: // In case we're unable to fetch features from Bucket, cached/stale features will be used instead until they expire after  `expireTimeMs`.
   };
 }
 ```